itmosha/typus/README.md

 ## Implemented features

 - Typing one hardcoded code template (choosing different code samples will be implemented soon)
-- Code highlighting on progress
+- Code highlighting in progress

 ## Ingredients